research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ### Related output

 Here you can add all additional related output.
-Use search to find paper by DOI or title.
+Use search to find papers or other publications by DOI or title.
 It is also possible to bulk add mentions, that have a DOI (use the *Import* button).
 On the popup, you can add one DOI per line, with a maximum of 50.
 After clicking on the *Next* button, we will fetch the data, which can take a moment.
 When that is done, you will see an overview of the data we fetched, including possible errors, where you can check the data and possibly disable some of the mentions.

 ## Testimonials